A solution of the generalised quantum Stein's lemma: Introduction

 The strength of the Brand\~{a}o--Plenio connection~\eqref{connection_entanglement_testing_distillation} is that it allows us to rephrase an entanglement distillation problem as a hypothesis testing problem.
 To put it to good use, we need to solve the latter.
 In a pioneering work~\cite{Brandao2010}, Brand\~{a}o and Plenio themselves proposed a solution to this question, in the form of a beautiful equality known as the \deff{generalised quantum Stein's lemma}:

 \bb \stein(\rho\,\|\,\sep) = E_R^\infty(\rho_{AB})\, . \ee

-However, recently a serious gap in the original proof by Brand\~ao and Plenio was found~\cite{gap, gap-comment}, casting doubts on the validity of the identity in~\eqref{GQSL}.
+However, recently a serious gap in the original proof by Brand\~ao and Plenio was found~\cite{gap, gap-comment}, casting doubts on the validity of the above identity.
 In this work, we provide an alternative proof of the generalised quantum Stein's lemma~\eqref{GQSL}, shedding light on the asymptotic theory of entanglement manipulation and on the framework of quantum resource theories as a whole.
+In fact, our approach extends to general quantum resources beyond entanglement, provided that they obey the five axioms proposed by Brand\~{a}o and Plenio~\cite{Brandao2010}.